 Becoming a volunteer

-A wide range of professional skills are needed to contribute to development.
+While COVID-19 impacts the ability for Australians to travel overseas, a wide range of professional skills are still needed to contribute to development.
+If you are interested in volunteering remotely, please look at the program website.
 Most volunteer assignments require qualifications and demonstrated professional experience.

 Advice on responsible volunteering is available on Smartraveller.

 Volunteers are placed within partner organisations and work with counterparts and colleagues to contribute to building capacity within the organisation.